mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

   fmt.Println("name of myList type is", elemType.Name())
   fmt.Println("path of myList type is", elemType.PkgPath())

-  shapeType := reflect.TypeOf((*Shape)(nil)).Elem()
+  // Note approach to get a reflect.Type for an interface. shapeType := reflect.TypeOf((*Shape)(nil)).Elem()
   fmt.Println("Is a Shape?", typ.Implements(shapeType))
   stringerType := reflect.TypeOf(new(Shape)).Elem()